 - Gain academic experience at the School of Pharmacy and have the opportunity to attend relevant lectures, seminars and other relevant programs.
-The fellow will also participate in the renal pharmacotherapy module and biomedical informatics courses at Wingate University.
+The fellow will also participate in the skills lab course at Wingate University.

 - Participate in precepting pharmacy students from Wingate University School of Pharmacy and UNC-Chapel Hill School of Pharmacy.

 - Actively participate in the various medical information teaching programs at Fresenius Medical Care.

 |2018-2019||Nazeeb Chowdhury||Scientific Associate with Precision for Value|

 |2015-2016||Rosa Kim||Academic Fellowship at Touro College of Pharmacy|

 |2014-2015||Kerry Anne Rambaran||Pharmacotherapy Specialty Residency at Texas Tech Health Sciences Center at Lubbock|

 |2013-2014||Lindsey McCombie||Staff Pharmacist|

 |2012-2013||Sarah White||Drug Information Residency at Medical University of South Carolina|